101-26 Union Street

 Finances

 Chalice Canada is a Major 100 charity, meaning it is one of the country’s largest in terms of Canadian donations.
-In F2022, Chalice Canada received $33.1m in donations.
-Fundraising costs are 5% of donations and administrative costs are 4% of revenues (less investment income).
-Total overhead spending is 9%.
-For each dollar donated, 91 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+In F2023, CHC received $34.3m in donations and special events revenue.
+Fundraising costs are 6% of revenues and administrative costs are 4% of revenues.
+Total overhead spending is 10%.
+For every dollar donated, 90 cents are available to go to the cause.

 Financial Review